marissakrantz/my-portfolio/README.md

 ## Future of Project

-> I will be updating my portfolio as I complete more projects and learn more coding techniques.
+> I will be updating my portfolio as I complete more projects.

 ## Contact
 > ✉️ Contact me with any questions: [email](mailto:marissaleak@hotmail.com) , [GitHub](https://github.com/marissakrantz)<br />